valasubramanian/valasubramanian.github.io/_posts/2025-12-04-unlocking-reliability-type-safety-and-structured-output-in-google-adk.md

 permalink: /:year/:month/:day/:title.html
 ---

-# Unlocking Reliability: Type Safety and Structured Output in Google ADK

 ## 1. Introduction: The Challenge of LLM Output & The Promise of Structure

 Large Language Models (LLMs) are powerful tools, but their inherent unpredictability can be a major challenge when building reliable AI applications.
 While LLMs excel at generating creative and human-like text, they often struggle to produce consistent and structured data.
 This is where Google ADK (presumably, Agent Development Kit) comes in, offering a way to harness the power of LLMs while ensuring type safety and structured output.
 In this article, I'll explore how ADK, combined with tools like Pydantic, can transform chaotic LLM output into predictable data, enabling more robust and maintainable AI systems.